KentonWhite/ProjectTemplate/website/getting_started.markdown

 ![Munging Off Messages](./munging_off.png)

 Now that we've got interesting data in our hands, let's produce some simple density plots to see the shape of the first and second letter counts.
-To do that, we'll code up an analysis that we'll store inside of `src/generate_plots.R`.
-In general, you'll use the `src` directory to store any analyses that you run.
+To do that, we'll code up an analysis that we'll store inside of `code/src/generate_plots.R`.
+In general, you'll use the `src` directory (inside the `code` directory) to store any analyses that you run.
 The convention is that every analysis starts with the familiar two lines:

         library('ProjectTemplate')
         load.project()